Retail Therapy & Fast Fashion

 There is a jersey fabric shop in East London I use for all my projects and their most expensive fabric is £5 per metre and that isn’t even wholesale price.
 Now imagine this top I previously mentioned only requires 0.5 metres of fabric to make, add maximum 1 hour for labour per top as most big corporations have advanced machinery and highly skilled staff.
 We can’t have an exact figure, but for companies who produce hundreds, if not thousands, from each garment, and you can only imagine the profit they are absolutely raking in.
 The mark up is not something we need to discuss, y’all will have nightmares.

 I am all for profit, we all have to make one if we want our business to survive and be successful.
 But if a company has so much profit to spend on advertising, visual merchandising, influencer events etc. surely they can raise the quality or drop the prices?
 This is the most simple of respectable brand ethics.

 Originality and Value:

 Think of your most unique item of clothing you’ve bought.
-Visualise that dreaded awkward moment when you take an outing in it, seeing someone else wearing it.
+Visualise that dreaded awkward moment when you wear it on a night out and, see someone else wearing it.
 Unless this item is bespoke or extremely limited edition, you have to also take into account that exclusivity increases value.
 Without naming names, we can all think of both high street and high-end brands who produce a lot of one design.
 Whether you are paying £40 or £400, there is still the same possibility of you “twinning” with a stranger.
 This is why I loved thrifting and customising growing up.